Plan, document and complete your home retrofits

 - 5. Receive your reimbursement

-Now that you’ve had your pre-retrofit EnerGuide evaluation and your energy advisor has provided you with your home’s EnerGuide label, Homeowner Information Sheet, and Renovation Upgrade Report, it’s time to decide on the retrofits you’ll complete.
+Now that you have had your pre-retrofit EnerGuide evaluation and your energy advisor has provided you with your home’s EnerGuide label, Homeowner Information Sheet and Renovation Upgrade Report, it is time to decide on the retrofits you’ll complete.

 On this page

 - How much money can you get back?